 Your past issues did not disappear

 The reasons why you and your ex broke up were significant enough to drive a wedge between the two of you.
 If you broke up because your ex did not like your temperament, is there a chance that the same reason your initial breakup might cause conflict if you choose to reunite with your ex?
 We all know what the definition of insanity is.
-If you are expecting a different result from dating your ex-boyfriend again when the two of you have not resolved what caused the breakup in the first place, then you cannot expect to truly have a fresh start.
+If you are expecting a different result from dating your ex-boyfriend again when the two of you have not resolved what caused the breakup in the first place, then you cannot expect to have a fresh start truly.

 Past relationships might have impacted you